 Early in the journey the Hawkins’ spent an intolerable night at Springwood, tormented by bed bugs and disturbed by drunken soldiers.
 Next morning, Elizabeth gathered her mother and her daughters and the three generations of women restored their spirits by walking ahead of the wagons to pick wildflowers.
 Elizabeth later wrote; ‘It was such a relief to get away from that place that I never enjoyed a walk more.
 We gathered most delicate nosegays from the flowering shrubs that grew amongst the trees.’ .

-In the winter of 1841, 27 year old Sophia Stanger also made the arduous trip from Sydney to Bathurst.
+In the winter of 1841, 27 year old Sophia Stanger also made the arduous trip from Sydney across the Blue Mountains to Bathurst.
 She was accompanied by her husband and five young children, one born each year since their marriage in 1837.
 In a long account sent to her mother she noted; ‘Our road hitherto ( before Lapstone Hill) had borne the appearance of a shrubbery or pleasure ground, lying through beautiful evergreens, thickly interspersed with flowers of different hues, and many of them quite equal to those dear Aunt brings from Wandsworth.

 The pretty heath, called acacia, and sold in London in pots, grows here in abundance, and, I think, must be the same; but as we were strangers in this really lovely land, we could only guess at the names.’
 These words not only reveal Stanger’s sensitivity and powers of observation, but her open mind.
 Many newcomers dismissed the Australian landscape as alien and inhospitable.